VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

 ---
 # File structure
-All input files are organized in the data/ directory to ensure full reproducibility of the analyses.
+All input and output files are organized in the data/ directory to ensure full reproducibility of the analyses.

 **Input directory**: `data/input/`
 Contains the source files required to run the analyses